ederlf/pv-sim/README.md

 $ python run.py --pv_gen_file ../data/Jul2013.csv
 ```

 The execution of the command above will generate a file named pv-data.csv in your working directory.
-The is a CSV that contains:
+The file is a CSV that contains:

 ```
 Timestamp,MeterValue,PVValue,MeterValue+PVValue